Support vector machine: Regression

 where $x_i$ is a training sample with target value $y_i$.
 The inner product plus intercept $\langle w, x_i \rangle + b$ is the prediction for that sample, and $\varepsilon$ is a free parameter that serves as a threshold: all predictions have to be within an $\varepsilon$ range of the true predictions.
 Slack variables are usually added into the above to allow for errors and to allow approximation in the case the above problem is infeasible.

 Bayesian SVM

 In 2011 it was shown by Polson and Scott that the SVM admits a Bayesian interpretation through the technique of data augmentation.
 In this approach the SVM is viewed as a graphical model (where the parameters are connected via probability distributions).
 This extended view allows the application of Bayesian techniques to SVMs, such as flexible feature modeling, automatic hyperparameter tuning, and predictive uncertainty quantification.
-Recently, a scalable version of the Bayesian SVM was developed by Florian Wenzel, enabling the application of Bayesian SVMs to big data.
+In 2017, a scalable version of the Bayesian SVM was developed by Florian Wenzel, enabling the application of Bayesian SVMs to big data.
 Florian Wenzel developed two different versions, a variational inference (VI) scheme for the Bayesian kernel support vector machine (SVM) and a stochastic version (SVI) for the linear Bayesian SVM.